The R bridge connects Zorro scripts and algorithmic trading systems to the R environment.

 R is an interactive script language for data analysis and charting, developed in 1996 by Ross Ihaka and Robert Gentleman of Oakland University as successor to the S language.
 The latter was developed by John M. Chambers and his colleagues in the Bell Labs company in 1976.
 Today, R is still being improved by the R Development Core Team including John Chambers.
 Although R is an interpreted language and thus slow compared to 'real' programming languages such as C, it has many advantages:

-- It is the global standard for data analysis and machine learning algorithms.
+- It is the global standard for statistical research, data analysis, and machine learning algorithms.

 - It is interactive and easy to use once you're familiar with its command syntax.
 R functions are short and effective.